 Many companies are working towards, or have achieved, CESG’s ’10 Steps to Cyber Security’ and Cyber Essentials.
-Mastering these standards is non-trivial in itself and a MUST DO for any responsible business.
-BUT it only provides a periodic snapshot of the C&R health of a business.
+Mastering these standards is non-trivial in itself and a must do task for any responsible business.
+However, it only provides a periodic snapshot of the Cyber and resilience health of a business.
 While absolutely vital, IT based protections – such as anti-virus software and firewalls – can only provide part of the solution.

 The Cyber threat to your company is complex and continually mutating.
 It falls into 3 categories: organised crime; hackers; and nation state.
 Despite the impression often created by the media, the vast majority is criminal in intent and home grown.

 - 1st (72%) of attacks from organised crime gangs within UK.

 - 2nd through a growing cybercriminal network in Mexico.